If I truly believed what my title says, I would question if I was, in fact, a child of God.

 Well, there are so many more that I like, but I'm tired of writing.

 I do have some final words: I'm a passionate person, but I don't mean to point fingers at any person more than myself.
 This post is meant to enlighten and make aware and inform and offer resources.
 We are all pieces of the puzzle and can take 1 or 2 small steps at first to conserve energy, gas, water, trees and to 'keep Creation.'
+I'm simply trying to use fewer limited resources and face my own materialist tendencies head-on (some days more successfully than others!).

 No comments: